-The referee stops If no robot touches the ball for 30 seconds, the referee shall stop the game and restarts restart the game from the kick-off formation.
+The referee stops the game and restarts the game from the kick-off formation.
 The kick-off will be awarded to the team defending the side of the field the ball is on when the game stuck is called.
 A global game stuck can only be called if at least one robot has touched the ball since the previous kick-off.